Connect with us

 Cassava was the champion domesticated plant in the neotropics.
 After its initial domestication, it diffused through the region, reaching sites as far north as Panama within a few thousand years.
 Growing cassava didn’t completely eliminate people’s need to search the forest for food, but it lightened the load, providing a plentiful, reliable food supply close to home.

-Today, almost every rural across the Amazon has a garden.
+Today, almost every rural family across the Amazon has a garden.
 Visit any household and you will find cassava roasting on the fire, being toasted into a chewy flatbread called casabe, fermenting into the beer called masato, and steaming in soups and stews.
 Before adopting cassava in these roles, though, people had to figure out how to deal with its toxicity.

 Processing a poisonous plant